rzhao621/rzhao621.github.io/README.md

 # Hello!
 Welcome to the GitHub repository for my website :) I built off of a Jekyll template called "Airspace" by Themefisher.
-Check the instructions out down below if you also want to use this theme an don't forget to give credit to them!
+Check the instructions out down below if you also want to use this theme and don't forget to give credit to them!

 ## _Airspace_ for Jekyll
 ![screenshot](screenshots/home.png "Description goes here")